Top Places to Visit in India under Rs. 10000 in March from Shimla | Trip Ideas by MakeMyTrip

 Mini-Switzerland in India

-Khajjiar is the perfect getaway for mountain lovers.
+The picturesque mountains of Khajjiar are calling out to you.
 You will love exploring the natural beauty of the town and taking up adventure activities.
-Khajjiar is also very popular among relaxation-seekers.
+Khajjiar is also an ideal destination for a relaxing break.

 Explore